pattonsgirl/CEG3120/Projects/Project2/README.md

 1. Description:

-- Modify Description string to state that this is your template and creates the following
+- Modify `Description`` string to describe your template and what it creates
   - Example description:
   - `Duncan CF Template to create a VPC, allow SSH access from trusted networks, and create a single instance with an Elastic IP address`

 2. Mappings:

-- Adjust AMI to be the AMI of your choice (yes, it must be changed)
+- Adjust AMI to be the AMI of your choice (yes, it must be changed).
+  - You can use the AMi from Project 1

 3. Resources:

 - Make the following modification for `Resources`
-  - VPC range to be `192.168.0.0/23`
+  - VPC range to be `172.18.0.0/23`
-  - Subnet range to be `192.168.0.0 - 192.168.0.255`
+  - Subnet range to be `172.18.0.0 - 172.18.0.255`
-  - "Tag" each resource with a "Name": `YOURNAME-CF-VPC`
+  - "Tag" each resource with a "Name" - ex. `YOURNAME-CF-VPC`
-    - Resources include the VPC, subnet, route table, etc.
+    - Resources include the VPC, subnet, route table, internet gateway, elastic IP, security group, instance, etc..

 4. Security Group Settings:

    - Allow SSH for a set of trusted networks including:
      - Your home / where you usually connect to your instances from
-     - Wright State (addresses starting with 130.108)
+     - Wright State (CIDR block 130.108.0.0/16)
      - Instances within the VPC or subnet

 5. Instance settings: